ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `public bool buttonTwoPressed` - This will be true if button two is held down.
 Default: `false`
  * `public bool buttonTwoTouched` - This will be true if button two is being touched.
 Default: `false`
  * `public bool startMenuPressed` - This will be true if start menu is held down.
 Default: `false`
- * `public bool pointerPressed` - This will be true if the button aliased to the pointer is held down.
-Default: `false`
- * `public bool grabPressed` - This will be true if the button aliased to the grab is held down.
-Default: `false`
- * `public bool usePressed` - This will be true if the button aliased to the use is held down.
-Default: `false`
- * `public bool uiClickPressed` - This will be true if the button aliased to the UI click is held down.
-Default: `false`
- * `public bool menuPressed` - This will be true if the button aliased to the menu is held down.
-Default: `false`
  * `public bool controllerVisible` - This will be true if the controller model alias renderers are visible.
 Default: `true`

 ### Class Events